Tiger I: Design

 The Tiger differed from earlier German tanks principally in its design philosophy.
 Its predecessors balanced mobility, armour and firepower and were sometimes outgunned by their opponents.

 While heavy, this tank was not slower than the best of its opponents.
 Although the general design and layout were broadly similar to the Panzer IV medium tank, the Tiger weighed more than twice as much.
 This was due to its substantially thicker armour, the larger main gun, greater volume of fuel and ammunition storage, larger engine, and a more solidly built transmission and suspension.

 Armour

 The Tiger I's armour was up to 200 mm on the gun mantlet.

-The Tiger I had frontal hull armour 100 mm thick, frontal turret of 100 mm and gun mantlet with a varying thickness of 120 to 200 mm.
+The Tiger I had frontal hull armour 100 mm thick, frontal turret of 100 mm and gun mantlet with a varying thickness of 110 mm around the edges and 200 mm around the gun.
+The overlap between the mantlet and turret front added to at least 200 mm behind the thinner edges.
 The Tiger had 60 mm thick hull side plates and 80 mm armour on the side superstructure/sponsons, while turret sides and rear were 80 mm.
 The top and bottom armour was 25 mm thick; from March 1944, the turret roof was thickened to 40 mm.
 Armour plates were mostly flat, with interlocking construction.
 This flat construction encouraged angling the Tiger hull roughly 30-45° when firing in order to increase effective thickness.

+At the height of its service, the Tiger’s front was practically invulnerable to all Allied guns except the British 17-pounder, US 90-mm, and Soviet 122-mm guns.
+According to British analysis, the Tiger proved to have exceptionally high-quality armor steel.
+British firing tests found that the 60 mm lower hull side plate offered resistance equivalent to 80 mm of British RHA, while the 80 mm upper hull plate was equivalent to 90 mm.

+Otto Carius (who commanded 2nd Company, 502nd Battalion) remembered: "Again and again, we admired the quality of the steel on our tanks.
+It was hard without being brittle.
+Despite its hardness, it was also elastic.
+If an AT round didn’t hit the armour head on, it slid off on its side and left behind a gouge as if you had run your finger over a soft piece of butter."